> svn checkout http://svn.icir.org/bro/branches/robin/work > cd work > ./autogen.sh && ./configure && make

 As the message says, type help to see a list of all commands.
 We will now briefly summarize the most important commands.
 A full reference follows below.

-Once cluster.cfg and worker.cfg are set up as described above, the cluster can be started with the start command.
+Once cluster.cfg and node.cfg are set up as described above, the cluster can be started with the start command.
 This will successively start manager, proxies, and workers.
 The status command should then show all nodes as operating.
 To stop the cluster again, issue the stop command. exit leaves the shell.

 On the manager system, you find the current set of (aggregated) cluster logs in spool/manager/.
 Similarly, the workers and proxies log into spool/proxy/ and spool/<worker-name>/, respectively.
 The manager's logs are archived in logs/, by default once a day.
 Logs files of workers and proxies are discarded at the same rotation interval.